disobliged/team-7/agendas/feb3.md

 Research Question:
 > Do fish species and their associated microbial diversity in hindgut samples influence swimming performance and preferred depth in water?

-##  Fish Dataset and Group Assignment 2
+##  Fish Dataset and Group Assignment 2 - Minutes by Izaak Yip

 ### Develop 'Aims'
 - Focused questions to answer specific parts of the main research question